17 Feb Aroniaberry, The Berry You Didn’t Know About

 In fact, it contains higher levels of antioxidants and anthocyanins than most types of fruits.
 One serving of aroniaberries contains 11.6 times more antioxidants than an apple, and 3.4 times more than strawberries.

-If you have read our previous article on antioxidants, you will know how they help to protect your cells from oxidative damage and delays aging.
+If you have read our previous article on antioxidants vitamins, you will know how they help to protect your cells from oxidative damage and delays aging.
 Anthocyanins benefit the body in similar ways.

 The anthocyanins content in aroniaberries help to reduce inflammation related to diabetes and fight against insulin resistance.
 Past studies concluded that consumption of aroniaberry extract has a positive impact on controlling blood glucose levels.
 People with pre-diabetic symptoms can consider including more aroniaberries in your meals.